Skip to main content

 • Context Window: Larger windows (1M+ tokens) handle full emails with attachments without truncation

-• Speed: Faster models (4,000+ tokens/sec) significantly reduce investigation time
+• Speed: Faster models (1.7+ emails/s in cloud, 2.7+ emails/s offline) significantly reduce investigation time

 • Accuracy: Test models on sample data to verify classification and analysis quality